top of page

 Jimmie Lee Smith

-Stage Manager, Aladdin
+Stage Manager, Hamilton Tour

 JIMMIE LEE SMITH is currently a stage manager with Disney Theatrical Group stage managing on Aladdin The Musical.
 Aladdin marks Jimmie’s fourth show with Disney Theatrical.
 Recently Jimmie was also honored to be a part of Kenny Leon’s production of The Mountaintop with Samuel L. Jackson and Angela Bassett.
 Other Broadway, pre-Broadway, and national touring credits include: The Lion King, Mary Poppins, The Little Mermaid, Saturday Night Fever, Jekyll & Hyde, Evita, and Jesus Christ Superstar.